-The charges for Amazon Simple Storage Service (Amazon S3) usage on my AWS bill are higher than I expect.
+The charges for Amazon Simple Storage Service (Amazon S3) usage on my AWS bill are higher than expected.
 What can I do to reduce my Amazon S3 costs?

-After you understand how you're charged on Amazon S3, you can try the following ways to review and potentially reduce your costs:
+After you understand how you're charged on Amazon S3, consider the following tips for reducing your billing costs:

 Clean up incomplete multipart uploads

 After you initiate a multipart upload, Amazon S3 retains all the uploaded parts of the file until you either complete or abort the multipart upload.
-If you don't complete the multipart upload successfully, then Amazon S3 continues to store the uploaded parts by default.
-This means that you're charged for the storage of the uploaded parts.
+If you don't complete the multipart upload successfully, then Amazon S3 will continue to store the uploaded parts.
+As a result, you'll be charged for the storage of uploaded parts.

-If you use the AWS Command Line Interface (AWS CLI) to abort the multipart upload (abort-multipart-upload), then the operation deletes the uploaded parts of the incomplete multipart upload.
+If you use the AWS Command Line Interface (AWS CLI) to abort the multipart upload (abort-multipart-upload), then the operation deletes the (incomplete) uploaded parts.
 However, if you use other tools that use Amazon S3's multipart upload API, then incomplete multipart uploads might leave behind the uploaded parts.

-To avoid storage charges for uploaded parts left behind from an incomplete multipart upload, you can create a lifecycle policy that cleans up incomplete multipart uploads after a certain number of days.
+- To avoid storage charges for the uploaded parts that are left behind from an incomplete multipart upload, create a lifecycle policy.
+The lifecycle policy can be used to clean up incomplete multipart uploads after a certain number of days.

 Delete previous versions of objects that you don't need

-Warning: Be careful to delete only objects or object versions that you don't need.
+Warning: Be careful when deleting any objects or object versions.
 Amazon S3 can't restore any data that you delete from your buckets.

 If you have versioning enabled on your bucket, then each object can have multiple versions.
 Each object version contributes to your storage costs.